Why would you need home insurance add-ons?

 Home emergency cover is designed to protect your home against a number of household crises, such as burst water pipes or a broken boiler.

-The cover, which starts at around £30 a year, can also include replacement locks, unwanted pests and electrical faults.
-Policies can differ greatly between home insurance providers so be sure to check the terms and conditions of your policy.
+The cover, which starts at around £30 a year, can also include dealing with replacement locks, pests and vermin and electrical faults.
+Policies can differ greatly between home insurance providers, so be sure to check the terms and conditions of your policy.

 Home insurance fees and charges